 - Professor of Media Arts and Sciences

-Cynthia Breazeal is an associate professor of media arts and sciences at MIT, where she founded and directs the Personal Robots group at the Media Lab.
-She is Associate Director for the Bridge: MIT Quest for Intelligence where she leads strategic initiatives.
+Cynthia Breazeal is a professor of media arts and sciences at MIT, where she founded and directs the Personal Robots group at the Media Lab.
+She is Associate Director of the Media Lab and leads strategic initiatives.
 She is also Director of the MIT-wide Initiative on Responsible AI for Social Empowerment and Education (raise.mit.edu).
 She co-founded the consumer social robotics company, Jibo, Inc., where she served as Chief Scientist and Chief Experience Officer.